Chippewa Cree: History

 The Chippewa Cree Business Committee, the government of the tribe, recently repealed this provision of the Constitution.
-As the tribe's government, the Committee retains the authority to address membership issues.
-The Cree and Métis make up more than 90% of the enrolled members of the tribe.
+As the tribe's government, the Committee retains the authority to address citizenship issues.
+The Cree and Métis make up more than 90% of the enrolled citizens of the tribe.

 Language

 The principal language of the tribe is Cree, written in Eastern Cree syllabics.
 There are programs and courses dedicated to the preservation and teaching of the Cree language to the younger generation.
 There are also efforts to use revenue from sale of Official Tribal vehicle license plate would be used for installation of Cree signage in the community as well as investment in other language revitalization programs.

 The status of the Chippewa (Ojibwe) language in the tribe is dire, as there is only one known living speaker of the language after the death of Duncan Standing Rock Sr. in February 2021.
 Standing Rock was an integral part of efforts to record and document the language.